cym13/bookmark/README.rst

 =============
 ::

     Simple command line browser independant bookmark utility

-   Usage: bm add    URL TAG...
-          bm list   [-f FMT] [-w] [-v] [TAG]... bm tags   [-f FMT] [-w] [URL]...
-          bm remove URL TAG...
+    Usage: bm add    [-d DB] URL TAG... bm list   [-d DB] [-f FMT] [-v] [TAG]... bm tags   [-d DB] [-f FMT] [URL]... bm remove [-d DB] URL TAG...
-          bm delete URL...
+           bm delete [-d DB] URL...
-          bm import [-f FMT] FILE...
+           bm import [-d DB] [-f FMT] FILE...

     Commands:
         add           Tag a URL
         list          List URLs matching some tags
                       If TAG is empty, outputs all urls tags          List tags associated to URLs
                       If URLs is empty, outputs all tags with statistics remove        Remove TAGs from URLs
         delete        Remove URLs from the database
         import        Import URLs into the database

     Arguments:
         URL     An URL or path; if '-', looks for a list of URLs on stdin TAG     A tag
         FILE    Path to a file for import
         GROUP   A set of tags; Using a group sets all the tags within that group

     Options:
         -h, --help          Print this help and exit --version           Print current version number and exit -d, --database DB   Path to the database to use -f, --format FMT    Input/Output format: text, json, msgpack, web -v, --verbose       Display tags alongside the URL while listing

-   Conventions:
-       bm supports the use of sets of tags.
-       Anything starting with the symbol + will be understood as a tag set.
-       If used instead of a URL it will add tags to the set.
-       If used instead of a tag it will act as if all tags in the set were listed.

 Example
 =======